 The Eggleston Law Firm, PC, assists couples in finding common ground in the property division facet of divorce.

-If this is not possible, our lawyers are prepared to fight in court for a division of assets that is fair to you and allows you to move forward into a positive future.
+If this is not possible, our Best Divorce lawyers are prepared to fight in court for a division of assets that is fair to you and allows you to move forward into a positive future.